splatsinsplats/splatsinsplats.github.io/README.md

 # Nerfies

-This is the repository for SpikeGS.
+This is the repository for WaterGS.
 The template is from the [Nerfies website](https://nerfies.github.io).